 Stacey Cordivano, DVM

 Stacey, a graduate of Penn State University and the Virginia-Maryland Regional College of Veterinary Medicine, completed a one-year internship at B.W.
 Furlong and Associates in New Jersey.
 Her training focused on sports medicine, internal medicine and general ambulatory practice.
 She subsequently spent an intensive six months in Ocala, Florida expanding her experience in the lameness field as an associate with Furlong and Associates.
 Dr. Cordivano has performed the duties of treating veterinarian at numerous three day events and horse shows.
 She also served as a state veterinarian at a Standardbred harness racing track in Chester, Pennsylvania for three years.
-In 2011, Dr. Cordivano completed an intense course focusing on animal chiropractic techniques at the Options for Animals Chiropractic School in Kansas.
-She has been excited to see the excellent results of adding the chiropractic knowledge into the rest of the practice.
+She founded Clay Creek Equine Veterinary Services in 2010 and expanded to a two-doctor practice in 2021.
+In 2011, Dr. Cordivano completed an intense course focusing on animal chiropractic techniques at the Options for Animals Chiropractic School in Kansas and gained her IVCA certification.
+She has been excited to see the excellent results of adding the chiropractic knowledge into the rest of her general practice.
 Her interests include performance issues in the sport horse, alternative medicine and emergency medicine.
-On a personal note, Stacey enjoys spending time with her husband, Ben and their sons, Carter and Asher!
-Sharing in the farm fun is their dog, Gigi, the farm cat, Cami, their two goats and a few OTTB rehab project horses.
-Dr. Stacey also enjoys hiking and trail riding; you will generally find her listening to podcasts on her way to her next appointment!
+She is an active member of the American Association of Equine Practitioners and now serves on the Wellness Committee.
+On a personal note, Stacey enjoys spending time with her husband, Ben and their sons, Carter and Asher.
+Sharing in the farm fun is their dog, Gigi, the farm cat, Cami, their two goats and two slightly chubby ponies.
+Dr. Stacey also enjoys hiking and trail riding.
+You will generally find her listening to podcasts on the way to her next appointment!

 Rachel Hosier, VMD